manasi-sharma/cs238-windfarm/README.md

 We optimized wind turbine placement in a wind farm, subject to wake effects, using Q-learning.
 I worked especially on utilizing Q-learning in conjunction with Neural Networks to estimate the Q-values of unvisited states.

 You can access the full paper describing our approach and results at https://drive.google.com/file/d/15MCL6OeTj8P80_Ocusb9sRbDNX6kNciD/view?usp=sharing.

+Our paper was also added to the course website: https://web.stanford.edu/class/aa228/cgi-bin/wp/old-projects/.